pinosante/VAM-Character-Fusion/README.md

 Take two Virtuamate characters and fuse them together to create a child character with properties (morphs) of both parents.

 # What does this do?
-When you start the app, click on the left silhouette, and go to your Virtuamate Appearance directory (e.g.: C:\VaM\Custom\Atom\Person\Appearance or something).
+When you start the app, click on the left silhouette, and go to your Virtuamate Appearance directory (e.g.: `C:\VaM\Custom\Atom\Person\Appearance` or something).
 Click on the appearance you want to load.
 Do the same for the right silhouette.
 At this point the "Generate Child" button will become green.
 Click on it.
 Congratulations!
 You now have a "Child" of both parent appearances (left and right) in the last folder you used when loading an appearance.
-It is named "Preset_Child.vap" and it has a fancy generic "VAM Character Fusion Child" thumbnail.
+It is named `Preset_Child.vap` and it has a fancy generic "VAM Character Fusion Child" thumbnail.

 # What do the options do?
 **Save filename**

-By default each child is named Child (Preset_Child.vap to be precise).
+By default each child is named Child (`Preset_Child.vap` to be precise).
 But you can use your own custom name if you want.

 **Parent Template**